kadena-io/pact/docs/en/pact-functions.md

 *namespace*&nbsp;`string` *guard*&nbsp;`guard` *&rarr;*&nbsp;`string`

 Create a namespace called NAMESPACE for a given GUARD.
 All expressions that occur in a     given transaction will be tied to NAMESPACE, and may be accessed using the toplevel       call (namespace NAMESPACE) when GUARD is in scope.
-If NAMESPACE is already defined, then  the guard previously defined in NAMESPACE will be enforced, and GUARD will be rotated in  its place.                                                                                (define-namespace 'my-namespace (read-keyset 'my-guard))`
+If NAMESPACE is already defined, then  the guard previously defined in NAMESPACE will be enforced, and GUARD will be rotated in  its place.                                                                                (define-namespace 'my-namespace (read-keyset 'my-keyset))`

 Top level only: this function will fail if used in module code.